-We have booked a block of rooms at SpringHill Suites by Marriott, a near-by hotel.
+We have booked a block of rooms at The Blackwell, a university-operated hotel within walking distance from the department.
 We will provide lodging for the first 20 guests who register (we have reserved 10 rooms with two queen-sized beds each).
-Please note that our reservations are for Thursday night, 3/23, and Friday night, 3/24, only; we ask the guest to make any additional lodging reservations if required by travel plans.
+Please note that our reservations are for Thursday night, 3/1, and Friday night, 3/2, only; we ask the guest to make any additional lodging reservations if required by travel plans.

-- The guest should check-in on Thursday, 3/23, at SpringHill Suites, the guest's name will be provided to SpringHill by the MSE program.
+- The guest should check-in on Thursday, 3/1, at The Blackwell, the guest's name will be provided to The Blackwell by the MSE program.

-- Our guests will be provided with two nights of lodging, 3/23 & 24 (with check out on 3/25); if travel plans require additional lodging we ask the guest to make those arrangements.
-Such additional lodging costs may be submitted for reimbursement within the amount allowed by the MSE program.
+- Our guests will be provided with two nights of lodging, 3/1 & 2 (with check out on 3/3); if travel plans require additional lodging we ask the guest to make those arrangements.
+Such additional lodging costs may be submitted for reimbursement within the reimbursement amount allowed by the MSE program.